-In a bone fide emergency, interventions can proceed where it is not possible for the patient to consent, for example where the patient is unconscious, but the intervention is needed to save their life and you cannot ascertain the patient’s wishes.
+In a bona fide emergency, interventions can proceed where it is not possible for the patient to consent, for example where the patient is unconscious, but the intervention is needed to save their life and you cannot ascertain the patient’s wishes.
 The treatment should be the least restrictive in terms of the patient’s rights and freedoms – including future choices.

 The GMC has described seven principles of decision making and consent in its revised 2020 Consent guidance: